Combine the best of both tourism and humanitarian work. Join us on one of our Expeditions.

 - Negative PCR test 48 hours prior to your USA departure to show the airlines before boarding.

-- Pre-Pay for a Ghana antigen test you will take upon arrival in Ghana, and you will be offered vaccination upon arrival.
+- Undergo a Ghana antigen test you will take upon arrival in Ghana at no charge.

 - Authorities in Ghana would work with pregnant women, minors, or people requesting an exemption on the basis of medical, health, religious and/or other reasons so long as they can provide documentary evidence to support reasons for being exempt from taking the vaccine.